C2. Equations and Inequalities

 Extension: New Surprises!

-This activity helps students deepen the concept of equality by constructing various representations of a given equality situation.
+This activity helps students deepen their concept of equality by constructing various representations of a given equality situation.
 Repeating this type of activity throughout the year helps students see equality as a relationship between numerical expressions on either side of the = sign.

 Circulate and Ask Questions